kevanmoothien/sfdc-spinner/README.md

 - fading-circle
 - folding-cube

-Values for "spinner_color" are a hex or html color name
+Value for "spinner_color" is a hex or html color name

 [tobiasahlin/SpinKit]: <https://github.com/tobiasahlin/SpinKit>